keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 F       Jan-13:  Pojman, "Introduction" (pp. 1-5)

 **Week 2 The Nature and Purpose of Morality**
-M       Jan-16:  Chapter 1 "Lord of the Flies", and "On the Nature and Purpose of Morality", Thomas Hobbes "On the State of Nature" (10-49)
-W       Jan-18:  Chapter 1, and ["Moral Law" handout](https://docs.google.com/document/d/1YpvuIGx7Ld2vUYDpchOERIQbXL8PUZha_WixeD7vCHo/edit?usp=sharing)
+M       Jan-16:  Chapter 1 "Lord of the Flies", and "On the Nature and Purpose of Morality" W       Jan-18:  Chapter 1, Thomas Hobbes "On the State of Nature" (10-49)  and ["Moral Law" handout](https://docs.google.com/document/d/1YpvuIGx7Ld2vUYDpchOERIQbXL8PUZha_WixeD7vCHo/edit?usp=sharing)
 F       Jan-20:  Discussion  (Buhler)

 **Week 3 Good, Evil, and Relativism**